Meta-Model-Based Meta-Policy Optimization: Introduction

-In this paper, we propose a model-based meta-RL method called Meta-Model-based Meta-Policy Optimization (M3PO) which is equipped with a performance guarantee (Figure~\ref{fig:hlsummary}).
-Specifically, we develop M3PO by firstly formulating a meta-RL setting on the basis of partially observable Markov decision processes (POMDPs) in Section~\ref{sec:formulatingMBRL}.
-Then, in Section~\ref{sec:monotonic}, we conduct a theoretical analysis to justify the use of branched rollouts, which is a promising mode-based rollout method proposed by \citet{janner2019trust}, in the meta-RL setting.
-We compare the theorems for performance guarantees of the branched rollouts and full-model based rollouts, which is a naive baseline model-based rollout method, in the meta-RL setting.
-Our comparison result shows that the performance of the branched rollout is more tightly guaranteed than that of the full model-based rollouts.
-Based on this, in Section~\ref{sec:practicalMBPO} we derive M3PO, a practical method that uses the branch rollouts.
-Lastly, in Section~\ref{sec:experiments} we experimentally demonstrate the performance of M3PO in continuous-control benchmarks. \if0 In this paper, we propose a model-based meta-RL method with a performance guarantee.
+\if0 In this paper, we propose a model-based meta-RL method with a performance guarantee.
 After reviewing related work (Section~\ref{sec:relatedworks}) and preliminaries (Section~\ref{sec:preliminaries}), we start to present our work summarized in Figure~\ref{fig:hlsummary}. \\ \textbf{Section~\ref{sec:formulatingMBRL}:} We present a problem formulation of a model-based meta-RL setting based on partially observable Markov decision processes (POMDPs) \cite{duan2016rl,humplik2019meta,zintgraf2020varibad}. \\ \textbf{Section~\ref{sec:monotonic}:} We conduct a theoretical analysis by extending the notion of the \textbf{branched rollout} and theorems proposed in \citet{janner2019trust} into our meta-RL setting.
 A theorem for the performance guarantee of the branched rollout in Markov decision processes (MDPs) is provided in \citet{janner2019trust}.
 We refine the theorem to more strictly guarantee the performance by taking important premises more seriously, and extend it into the meta-RL setting.
 We show that, in the meta-RL setting, the performance in the branched rollouts is more tightly guaranteed than that in the full model-based rollouts.
 This result justifies using the branched rollouts in the meta-RL setting. \\ \textbf{Section~\ref{sec:practicalMBPO}:} On the basis of the theoretical results, we derive a practical model-based meta-RL method called Meta-Model-based Meta-Policy Optimization (M3PO), in which the model is used in the branched rollout manner (Algorithm~\ref{alg1:Meta-MBPO}). \\ \textbf{Section~\ref{sec:experiments}:} We experimentally demonstrate that M3PO outperforms existing methods in continuous-control benchmarks. \fi